Letter of Consent in Singapore: Eligibility and How to Apply

 Who Can Apply for a Letter of Consent or a Pre-Approved Letter of Consent?

-The employer or an appointed employment agent can apply for the LOC.
-The LOC will be sent to the employer, and the foreign employee can begin work only when the employer has received the LOC.
-It must be noted that only Singapore employers can apply for an LOC.
+The employer or an appointed employment agent can apply for the Letter of Consent.
+The Letter of Consent will be sent to the employer, and the foreign employee can begin work only when the employer has received the Letter of Consent.
+It must be noted that only Singapore employers can apply for a Letter of Consent.

 On the other hand, PLOCs are applied for by eligible foreigners.
-They will be given the option to apply for a PLOC when applying for or renewing their LTVP/LTVP+, for no additional fee.
+They will be given the option to apply for a Pre-Approved Letter of Consent when applying for or renewing their LTVP/LTVP+, for no additional fee.

 How Does the Employer Apply for a Letter of Consent for their Potential Foreign Employee?

 An application can be submitted online via the Ministry of Manpower’s Employment Pass (EP) Online portal.
-Before applying for the LOC however, the employer needs to obtain the potential foreign employee’s written consent to be gainfully employed by that employer.
+Before applying for the Letter of Consent however, the employer needs to obtain the potential foreign employee’s written consent to be gainfully employed by that employer.

 There is no particular format for the fulfilment of this requirement, and the MOM will accept any document that clearly shows a foreign employee’s acceptance of the employer’s job offer.
 An example of this written consent may be a signed contract of employment.

-For some professions or occupations, additional documents must be submitted when applying for the LOC.
-These occupations include regional representatives of overseas companies, healthcare professionals, lawyers, football players or coaches, and employees in food establishments.
+For some professions or occupations, additional documents must be submitted when applying for the Letter of Consent.
+These occupations include:

 For a detailed list of the additional required documents, please check the Ministry of Manpower’s website here.

 If the additional required documents are not in English, then both the original documents, as well as an English translation, must be submitted.
-The MOM also reserves the right to ask for any other necessary documents while reviewing the LOC application.
+The MOM also reserves the right to ask for any other necessary documents while reviewing the Letter of Consent application.

-Once the letter is approved, the LOC may be obtained and printed from the EP Online portal.
+Once the letter is approved, the Letter of Consent may be obtained and printed from the EP Online portal.

-Similar to the PLOC, there is no application fee for LOC applications.
+Similar to the Pre-Approved Letter of Consent, there is no application fee for Letter of Consent applications.

 Employers may check the application status in the EP Online portal after 1 week from submission of application.
 If more information is required, the application may take longer to process.